alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-reward-for-kafirs-in-hereafter.md

 layout: post
 title: "Reward in the Hereafter for a disbeliever treating a Muslim kindly"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 13477-3"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 13477, Question 3"
-category: [walabara]
+category: [fatwas,walabara]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
+locale: en
 lang: en
 note: true
-uid: reward-for-kafirs-in-hereafter
 excerpt: "If a disbeliever does good for the Muslims, he is rewarded for this in this life; however, it is not a reason for him to enter Paradise."
 muftis:
   chairman: